Notiomastodon: Relationship with humans and extinction

 At the controversial Monte Verde II site in Chile, suggested to represent a campsite dating to around 14,500 years ago, remains of at least 7 Notiomastodon individuals were found, suggested to display cut marks indicating butchery, with some displaying evidence of preserved flesh still attached to the bones.
 Taguatagua 3 in central Chile, suggested to date to around 12,440–12,550 cal yr Before Present, has been suggested to have functioned as a "logistic and temporary camp associated mainly with gomphothere hunting and butchering".
 Other localities in the Taguatagua area are also suggested to display evidence of gomphothere butchery, but the evidence for this has been questioned.
 In 2019, a description of a young Notiomastodon specimen from Brazil was published which had an artifact lodged into its skull, suggested to provide clear evidence that this individual was hunted.

 Finds of Notiomastodon suggested to be around 11,740 to 11,100 years old were obtained from Quereo in Chile, from Itaituba on the Tapajós River in central Brazil, and from Tibitó in Colombia, the latter being associated with three dozen tools of stone.
 Even more recent is a skull from Taguatagua in Chile, estimated to be 10,300 years before present.
 On the other hand, some scientists suggest a review of individual sites with finds dated to the early Holocene, as in Quebrada Ñuagapua in Bolivia.
 A specimen of Notiomastodon from the Jirau Paleontological Site has been dated to 7,836–10,159 years cal.
 Before Present (BP).
 A find of a gomphothere, probably Notiomastodon in Totumo, Colombia was dated as recently as 6,060 ± 60 years before present, however, given how much later this date is than other finds of Notiomastodon, this date should be considered with caution without other corroboration.
-The climatic models projected for South America during the latter Pleistocene and the early Holocene suggests that the habitats were more humid and with more presence of forests, which could reduce the suitable habitat for Notiomastodon and Equus neogeus, another species commonly found in open habitats, along with the subsequent changes in the vegetation could affect to these large mammals.
+The climatic models projected for South America during the later Pleistocene and the early Holocene suggests that the habitats were more humid and with more presence of forests, which could reduce the suitable habitat for Notiomastodon and Equus neogeus, another species commonly found in open habitats, along with the subsequent changes in the vegetation could affect to these large mammals.